Low Cost Spay and Neuter Services

 Please report all cruelty & neglect to the animal shelter, 740-622-9741.
 Physical address of the animal(s) of concern required.

-If known: Owner name, type of animal(s), nature of concern, duration and nature of concern witnessed also helpful & appreciated.
+If known please include: Owner name, type of animal(s), nature of concern, duration and nature of concern witnessed also helpful & appreciated.
+If a violent crime is being committed, call 911.

 Please understand, our first action is to make contact, conduct a wellness visit, and help educate and assist the owners.
 Our humane agent and team however are also prepared and trained to bring about charges, conduct cruelty investigations, and seek justice with the help of local law enforcement as required.